pyIVLS/pyIVLS/plugins/howTo.md

-## How to add plugins OUT OF DATE 26.5.2025.
+## How to add plugins:
-1. Add plugin info to the pyIVLS.ini
+1. Copy the template
-2. Create a folder for the plugin with the name {plugin name}
+2. Implement necessary hooks, update imports etc.
-3. Place the source files in the folder, name it {plugin name}.py
+3. Fill in the provided .ini template
-4. Add an .ui file with the name {plugin name}_settings widget.ui under the same directory
-5. Add hook implementation file in /plugins with the name pyIVLS_{plugin name}.py
-6. In the hook implementation file, make a class pyIVLS_{plugin name}_plugin that inherits from the base class plugin. (defined in plugin.py)

-See current plugins for a template.
-Consistent naming is the key to get the plugins to show up and register properly.
-If you want methods to be private and not passed on hookcalls, add "_" to the beginning of the method name.
+4. In the GUI, open the pluginloader subwindow
+4. import plugin, the loader handles basic checks and updates the global config.

+## How to remove plugins:
+Currently removing plugins is only available by removing them from pyIVLS.ini

 # What methods should a plugin have, the necessary interface:
 - parse_settings_widget.
 SeqBuilder assumes this and uses it to check settings for plugins.
--

 # On writing hooks
 -All args have to be named when the hook is called